 For those unable to attend in person, the debate will be streamed live on FIRE’s website.

-Tomorrow’s debate is the first in the Foundation for Individual Rights in Education’s (FIRE’s) debate series: FIRE Debates.
+Tomorrow’s debate is the first in the Foundation for Individual Rights and Expression’s (FIRE’s) debate series: FIRE Debates.
 For FIRE Debates’ inaugural year, FIRE will host four debates at colleges across the country.
 The debates are intended to remind students that free inquiry and open discussion play a central role in both education and democracy.

 To learn more about this FIRE Debate, visit this website.
 FIRE is the nation’s leading defender of free speech and due process rights on college campuses.